 The first thing to remember is that some previous actions will be necessary, ranging from getting the license numbers, identification, and preliminary permits to obtaining the tax registration.

-On the one hand, it should also bear in mind that the most common taxes will be sales, use, income tax withholding, and unemployment tax.
+On the one hand, it should also be kept in mind that the most common taxes will be sales, use, income tax withholding, and unemployment tax.
 But, depending on the type of business or services to supply, other additional surcharges may apply.

 The process for registering a business is done from the Alabama Business Tax Online Registration System itself.
 Therefore, at least initially, it is possible to perform all transactions through the Internet.
 On the other hand, it is also possible to access downloadable forms and the location of taxpayer service offices.